adioshun/PCL_To_All/_build/01/what-is-data-science.md

 ---
 redirect_from:
   - "/01/what-is-data-science"
-title: 'Data Science'
+title: 'Down Sampling'
 prev_page:
   url: /guide/05_vis
   title: '시각화'
 next_page:
   url: /01/1/intro
-  title: 'Introduction'
+  title: 'Voxelization'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 What is Data Science